 - 1. Insert one end of the wet-mateable cable into the MCBH connector of the instrument.
 Connect the DB9 into the computer's serial port (or use a USB-RS232 adapter). - 2.
 Apply 8-30V to the flying leads of the wet-mateable connector cable.
-The instrument will commence it's boot sequence.
+The instrument will commence its boot sequence.
 Typical boot time is approximately 10 seconds. - 3.
-If the internal battery is low, the instrument may begin to charge.
-This may result in the instrument body warming up.
-Note that the internal battery will not support stand-alone operation of the instrument.
-Use external power when deploying the instrument.

-4. Use a Serial Terminal to open the appropriate COM port and establish communication with the instrument.
+Use a Serial Terminal to open the appropriate COM port and establish communication with the instrument.
 The default baud is 115200 (8 data bits, no parity, 1 stop bit).
 Sending a carriage return (enter key) will land the instrument at prompt.

-2.4.1 Basic Command Line Functionality
+2.3.1 Basic Command Line Functionality